LMU Munich: Great Assembly Hall (Große Aula)

 The große Aula is located in the university main building at Ludwigstraße in Munich.
 The Aula was constructed as part of the main building by Friedrich von Gärtner and completed in 1840.
 The hall is situated in the first floor and extends to the second floor.

 The Aula was not destroyed during World War II and, thus, is one of few usable pre war venues in Munich.
 The Aula was used for the first performances of concerts after the war.
 Furthermore, it was venue for the constituent assembly of the state of Bavaria, where the current Bavarian constitution was enacted.

 Today, the Aula hosts mainly concerts, talks and lectures.

 Academics

 Fields of study

-Despite the Bologna Process which saw the demise of most traditional academic-degree courses such as the Diplom and Magister Artium in favour of the more internationally known Bachelors and Masters system, the University of Munich continues to offer more than 100 areas of study with numerous combinations of majors and minors.
+Despite the Bologna Process which saw the demise of most traditional academic-degree courses such as the Diplom and Magister Artium in favour of the more internationally known Bachelors and Masters system, LMU Munich continues to offer more than 100 areas of study with numerous combinations of majors and minors.

 In line with the university's internationalisation as a popular destination for tertiary studies, an increasing number of courses mainly at the graduate and post-graduate levels are also available in English to cater to international students who may have little or no background in the German language.
 Some notable subject areas which currently offer programmes in English include various fields of psychology, physics as well as business and management.